John Spellman

-John Dennis Spellman (December 29, 1926 – January 16, 2018) was an American politician who served as the 18th governor of Washington from 1981 to 1985 and as the first King County Executive from 1969 to 1981.
+John Dennis Spellman (December 29, 1926 – January 16, 2018) was an American politician who served as the first King County executive from 1969 to 1981 and the 18th governor of Washington from 1981 to 1985.

 Spellman was elected governor in 1980 amid large gains for Republicans across the country.
 During his tenure, the Washington State economy suffered due to the early 1980s recession.
 Spellman was defeated in his reelection campaign in 1984.
-To date, he is the last Republican to have held the office of Governor of Washington.
+As of 2025, he is the last Republican to have held the office of Governor of Washington.

 Early life and education

-Spellman was born in Seattle, to insurance executive Sterling Bartholomew "Bart" Spellman (1895–1955) and teacher Lela A. Spellman (née Cushman; 1895–1985).
+Spellman was born in Seattle, to insurance executive Sterling Bartholomew "Bart" Spellman and teacher Lela A. Spellman (née Cushman).
 He was of Irish and English Puritan descent.
 His paternal grandfather, Dennis Bartholomew "Denny" Spellman, arrived in Seattle from Ireland just before the great fire of 1889 and became a successful plumbing contractor.
 His maternal grandmother was one of the first white children born in Oregon Territory and settled in the town of Brownsville.
 His father, Bart, was a standout guard for the University of Oregon in its 1917 Rose Bowl victory over the heavily favored University of Pennsylvania and later was an assistant coach at both Oregon and the University of Washington.

-Spellman was raised in the Eastside suburbs of Hunts Point and Bellevue with his sister Mary; his older brother David Bartholomew (1925–1951), was killed during the Korean War.
+Spellman was raised in the Eastside suburbs of Hunts Point, Washington and Bellevue, Washington with his sister Mary; his older half-brother David Bartholomew was killed during the Korean War.
 He completed his high school education at Seattle Preparatory School, graduating in 1944.
 The same year, he left high school midway through his senior year studies to enroll in the Merchant Marine cadet program during World War II and served in the United States Navy.
 Under the G.I.
-Bill, he was a 1949 BBS History-Political Science graduate of Seattle University and a 1953 graduate of the Georgetown University Law Center.
-John met his wife Lois Elizabeth Murphy (1927–2018), who was from Havre, Montana in a Spanish class while attending Seattle University; the two were married in 1954 and had six children together, Margo, Bart, David, Jeffrey, Teresa and Kat.
+Bill, he was a 1949 BBS graduate of Seattle University in history and political science, and a 1953 graduate of the Georgetown University Law Center.
+Spellman met his wife Lois Elizabeth Murphy (1927–2018), who was from Havre, Montana, in a Spanish class while attending Seattle University; the two were married in 1954 and had six children together, Margo, Bart, David, Jeffrey, Teresa and Kat.